 We support communities in developing safe, affordable housing, improving access to nutritious, locally produced foods, and planning resilient local solutions to address other needs essential to community health and well-being.

-Through our work with partners across the state and a review of community health assessments and county-level data, we know that access to safe, affordable housing and nutritious, locally produced foods are leading health-related needs in many Montana communities.
+Housing, food systems, and other basic needs—commonly called the “social determinants of health”—are among the most powerful influences on people’s and their communities’ health.
+Through our work with partners across the state and a review of community health assessments and county-level data, we know that access to safe, affordable housing and nutritious, locally produced foods are among the top health-related needs in many Montana communities.

-Read the Healthy Montana Communities Initiative announcement.
+Healthy Montana Communities Initiative One-Pager

-Our Approach
+Our Support

-Through the Healthy Montana Communities Initiative, we provide grants, technical assistance, and low-interest loans to support communities in planning and developing economically viable projects.
+We provide grants, technical assistance, and low-interest loans to support communities in planning and developing economically viable projects.

 - We provide smaller grants and technical assistance to support community-led planning addressing identified housing, food, or other clearly defined, high-priority needs related to the social factors that impact health.